– World management –

-Further important projects include Theater an der Wien – new production Dialogues des Carmélites, Staatsoper Hamburg – Don Carlo (Eboli), Zurich – new production Fledermaus (Orlofsky), Komponist und Brangäne, Berlin Philharmonic – Haydn’s Orlando Paladino under Nikolaus Harnoncourt, Cape Town – new production Werther, Zurich – Rusalka (Foreign Princess), Bregenz Festival, English National Opera and Houston – Die Passagierin, Tannhäuser (Venus) in Dresden, Brangäne in Strasbourg, Iphigénie en Aulide at the Theater an der Wien, Dialogues des Carmélites (Mère Marie) at the Nederlandse Opera Amsterdam, Walküre (Fricka) in Oviedo, Brangäne in Munich, at the Théâtre des Champs-Elysées Paris, in Torino, Amsterdam and in Rome, Walküre (Fricka) in Bari.
+Further important projects include Theater an der Wien – new production Dialogues des Carmélites, Staatsoper Hamburg – Don Carlo (Eboli), Zurich – new production Fledermaus (Orlofsky), Komponist und Brangäne, Berlin Philharmonic – Haydn’s Orlando Paladino under Nikolaus Harnoncourt, Cape Town – new production Werther, Zurich – Rusalka (Foreign Princess), Bregenz Festival, English National Opera and Houston – Die Passagierin, Tannhäuser (Venus) in Dresden, Brangäne in Strasbourg, Iphigénie en Aulide at the Theater an der Wien, Dialogues des Carmélites (Mère Marie) at the Nederlandse Opera Amsterdam, Walküre (Fricka) in Oviedo and in Bari, Brangäne in Munich, at the Théâtre des Champs-Elysées Paris, in Torino, Amsterdam and 2022 in Zurich.

 Michelle Breedt also performs regularly as a concert and recital singer.
 Since 1997 she has regularly been invited to the famous Schubertiade Festival.
 In August 2004 she made her recital debut at the Salzburg Festival, returning in 2005.
-She was also invited to the Wigmore Hall in London, to the Berlin Philharmonie and the Konzerthaus Berlin, to Wiener Konzerthaus and Musikverein.
-She has worked with conductors like Seiji Ozawa, Christian Thielemann, Bertrand de Billy, Helmuth Rilling, Franz Welser-Möst, Jeffrey Tate, Peter Schneider, Philippe Jordan and Gerd Albrecht.
+She was also invited to the Wigmore Hall in London, to the Berlin Philharmonie and the Konzerthaus Berlin, to the Wiener Konzerthaus and Musikverein.
+She has worked with conductors such as Seiji Ozawa, Christian Thielemann, Bertrand de Billy, Helmuth Rilling, Franz Welser-Möst, Jeffrey Tate, Peter Schneider, Philippe Jordan and Gerd Albrecht.

 One composer has always taken an important place within Michelle Breedt’s concert repertoire: Gustav Mahler (Lied von der Erde, 2nd and 3rd symphonies, Lieder eines fahrenden Gesellen, Kindertotenlieder).

 Michelle Breedt’s discography is considerable – her recording of Korngold’s Ein Sommernachtstraum under Gerd Albrecht won the German Critics Award.
 Mozart’s Le nozze di Figaro under Michael Halasz was released in 2004.
 La clemenza di Tito was published by Sony.
 A recording of the Wesendonk-Lieder was released in 2005.